davidebr/blog_material/README.md

-# blog_material
+# Blog stuff
-scripts and material from blog entries
+This repo contains the material I may have used for my blog entries